Why Does the Sabbath Begin and End at Sundown?

 So we can safely conclude that the day between the two was Saturday.

-This means that even in the New Testament, Jesus’ disciples knew Sabbath began Friday evening until Saturday evening.
+This means that even in the New Testament, Jesus’ disciples knew that the Sabbath begins at sundown on Friday and runs to sundown on Saturday.

 Annual celebrations in the Bible began in the evening

-In Leviticus 23, the Israelites were given instructions on how to observe various yearly feasts.
+In Leviticus 23, the Israelites received instructions on how to observe various yearly feasts.
+The days of these feasts also started in the evening.

-And though such days didn’t always fall on the seventh day of the week, they were often referred to as special sabbaths.
-Some like this Yom Kippur had specific directions not to work because it was a holy day of solemnity and focus.
-It was a day of contemplative rest.
+And though such days didn’t always fall on the seventh day of the week, they were often referred to as yearly or celebratory “sabbaths.”
+Some, like Yom Kippur, had specific directions not to work because it was a holy day of solemnity, focus, and contemplative rest.

-From this, we see a major nation of people keeping track of days from evening to evening.
+From this, we see a major nation of people—Israel—keeping track of days from evening to evening.

-Nehemiah made sure to prepare for Sabbath just before it became dark
+Nehemiah prepared for the start of the Sabbath just before it became dark

 The problem was that their neighboring countries were trying to get them to do business with them on Sabbath (Nehemiah 13:15-16).
 And this “business” often meant significant bartering.
 It’s likely they weren’t simple transactions, and they probably were trading luxuries rather than necessities.